DanielVenn/AI-Machine-Learning-Projects/README.md

 ## **Project 2:** *Term Deposit Marketing*
 ---
+**Data Description:**
-- Description: Presented with customer data, predict if a customer will subscribe to a term deposit.
+Presented with customer data, predict if a customer will subscribe to a term deposit.
 Further, find the customers most likely to buy the investment product, and which segment should be prioritized by sales.

-- Concepts used:
+**Concepts used:**
     - Class Imbalance
     - Minority Upscaling
     - Class Weights
     - Model Analysis
     - Feature Importance
     - Hyperparameter Tuning

-- Results:
+**Results:**
 We have applied the following preprocessing steps:

     - Upsampling.
 This is to account for the class imbalance.